 In 1878, the Toronto City Council made a proposal for the fair to be permanently located in Toronto.
 However, this request did not advance since the exhibition committee had already resolved to transfer to another city in 1879.
 This decision had an important impact on the future, which would also include a part in Billy Butlin story.

 It is widely known that Billy Butlin is a person who never gives up and has a mind that is good at finding solutions to problems.
-When he assessed the options available to him at that time, he realised that there was only one correct path he could take to get back on track toward his future.
+When he assessed the options available to him at that time, he realised that there was only one correct path he could take to get back on track towards his future.
 As he boarded the train back to Toronto, he felt a mix of frustration and sadness over the events that had unfolded, which made him understand the importance of learning from this experience.
 Upon his return to Toronto, he approached Eatons without the confidence he once had and discussed the possibility of regaining his previous position in the art department.
 In his book, Billy Butlin refers to this situation as a "humble" request to reclaim his job in the art department.
-After their conversation, Eatons and Billy Butlin shook hands, but it was clear that he still had a long journey ahead, with one thing unmistakably clear... he was not going to give up on hope or his dreams, just choosing a different way to achieve them.
+After their conversation, Eatons and Billy Butlin shook hands, but it was clear that he still had a long journey ahead, with one thing unmistakably clear... he was not going to give up on the ehope of his dreams, just choosing a different way to achieve them.

 This experience wasn't entirely negative, as Billy Butlin had learned three important lessons from his trip.